leopck/mongoose-class-wrapper/README.md

 ##Usage:

+1. git clone this repo
+2. npm install
+3. go to Step 4 below

 1. Download this git as .zip
 2. Extract it
 3. Copy models/moncl.js and paste into your desired project folder